leviceccato/leviceccato.au/README.md

 ## About

 Welcome to the repository of Levi Ceccato's website.
-It’s built as a single optimised HTML file.
+It’s built using plain vanilla web standards.

 ## Usage